March 21, 2023

 Keep the point spacing (neighborhood range) large enough that the poles are still visible.
 For example, if you are only looking at a 0.1- meter patch, a telephone pole will look pretty flat instead of the cylinder we are looking to classify.

-Building points will be searched for and classified every time the tool is run.
-Classify your pole points first, then turn them off with the Filter Lidar tool before working on building classification.
-Sometimes the neighborhood range (and stuff) that works best for classifying poles is different from what works for buildings.
+Keep the Resolution large enough that the poles are still visible.
+For example, if you are only looking at a 0.1 meter patch, a telephone pole will look pretty flat instead of the cylinder we are looking to classify.
+Sometimes the neighborhood range (and stuff) that works best for classifying poles is different from what works for buildings and other classification tools.
 This, of course, changes based on your data as every point cloud is different based on how and what was collected.
 These settings, as you may remember from the Troubleshooting Lidar blog series, are how you tell Global Mapper what to expect with your specific data.

-Learn more about exciting new functionality in Global Mapper v24.1 by downloading a free 14-day trial today and testing the program on your own!
+Learn more about exciting new functionality in Global Mapper Pro by downloading a free 14-day trial today and testing the program on your own!

 Companies using Blue Marble’s geospatial technology